95anantsingh/nyu-greene-hpc/_sources/index.md.txt

 # Getting Started !

 This guide tries to give you a basic understanding of working with Greene HPC cluster.
-I documented this guide while taking High Performance Machine Learning Course by **Prof Parijit Dube**.
+I documented this guide while taking High Performance Machine Learning and Deep Learing Course.

 ```{note}
 A more comprehensive but confusing 😛 guide is available [here](https://sites.google.com/nyu.edu/nyu-hpc).